Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/contentunderstanding/explanation-types-overview.md

 1. Un des caractères spéciaux suivants :

    a.
-Lettres de a à z
+Letters from a to z

    b.
-Chiffres entre 0 et 9
+Numbers from 0-9

    c.
-Point, trait de soulignement, pourcentage ou tiret
+Period, underscore, percent, or dash

 2. Le symbole @